Giovani Numberi

-Giovani Jorim Herzon Dacosta Numberi (born 22 April 2000) is an Indonesian professional footballer who plays as a full-back for Liga 1 club Persis Solo.
+Giovani Jorim Herzon Dacosta Numberi (born 22 April 2000) is an Indonesian professional footballer who plays as a full-back for Super League club Madura United.

 Early life

 Born in 2000, Giovani was born in Jakarta, Indonesia.

 Club career

 Youth career

 As a youth player, Giovani joined PON Papua.

 Persipura Jayapura

 In 2022, Giovani is contracted by Persipura Jayapura to sail in Liga 2.

 PSIS Semarang

 On 13 May 2023, after going through the trial, Giovani was contracted by PSIS Semarang.